 5.x.6 Potential New Requirements needed to support the use case

-1) A 5G system for standalone operation of a non-public network (i.e., SNPN) shall be able to interconnect with a large number (e.g., 1,000,000) of Identity Providers that authenticate and authorize access to the non-public network for their subscribers.
+[PR.5.x.6-001]: Based on configuration a Standalone Non-Public Network (i.e., SNPN) shall be able to interconnect with a large number of Identity Providers with which the 5G system does not have a pre-established signalling connection.

-2) An Identity Provider that authenticates and authorizes access to non-public networks for its subscribers shall be able to interconnect with a large number (e.g., 1,000,000) of 5G systems for standalone operation of a non-public network (i.e., SNPNs).
+[PR.5.x.6-002]: An Identity Provider shall be able to interconnect with a large number of Standalone Non-Public Networks (i.e., SNPNs) with which the Identity Provider does not have a pre-established signalling connection.

-3) The 5G system for standalone operation of a non-public network (i.e., SNPN) shall be able to interconnect with an Identity Provider that authenticates and authorizes access to the non-public network for its subscribers in deployments where the IP address information of the Identity Provider’s server is not available in advance of the establishment of a signalling connection.
+[PR.5.x.6-003]: Based on configuration a Standalone Non-Public Network (i.e., SNPN) shall be able to interconnect with an Identity Provider in deployments where the IP address information of the Identity Provider’s server is not available in advance of the establishment of a signalling connection.

-4) The 5G system for standalone operation of a non-public network shall be able to interconnect with an Identity Provider that authenticates and authorizes access to the non-public network for its subscribers in deployments where the Identity Provider is located behind a firewall or a NAT device and the IP address information of the SNPN is not available in advance of the establishment of a signalling connection.
+[PR.5.x.6-004]: Based on configuration a Standalone Non-Public Network (i.e., SNPN) shall be able to interconnect with an Identity Provider in deployments where the Identity Provider is located behind a firewall or a NAT device and the IP address information of the SNPN is not available in advance of the establishment of a signalling connection.

-5) The 5G system for standalone operation of a non-public network (i.e., SNPN) shall be able to securely interconnect with an Identity Provider that authenticates and authorizes access to the non-public network for its subscribers in deployments where the security information is not available in advance of the establishment of a signalling connection.
+[PR.5.x.6-005]: Based on configuration a Standalone Non-Public Network (i.e., SNPN) shall be able to securely interconnect with an Identity Provider in deployments where the security information is not available in advance of the establishment of a signalling connection.

-6) The Identity Provider that authenticates and authorizes access to the non-public network shall be able to securely subscribe to events generated by its subscribers on the 5G system for standalone operation of a non-public network (i.e., SNPN), where the SNPN is located behind a firewall or a NAT device.
+[PR.5.x.6-006]: The Identity Provider shall be able to securely subscribe to events generated by its subscribers on the Standalone Non-Public Network (i.e., SNPN), where the SNPN is located behind a firewall or a NAT device.